-The figures you’ll need to compute the quick ratio can usually be found on a company’s balance sheet.
+The figures you’ll need to compute the quick assets ratio can usually be found on a company’s balance sheet.

 The quick ratio is a simple formula that’s calculated by first adding up a company’s cash-on-hand, and any other cash equivalents such as accounts receivable amounts, short-term investments, and marketable securities.

 This total is then divided by the company’s current liabilities, as in the following example: